 Troubleshooting and Q&A

-Do I Need To Cook The Apples For Szarlotka?
+Do I Really Need To Cook The Apples For Szarlotka?

 Yes.
 Cooking the apples along with sugar and a touch of cinnamon adds a deep, rich caramelized flavour.
 And, more importantly, the heat releases apple’s liquid, causing them to cook down and lose volume.
 That way our pie ain’t watery and has a sturdier structure.

 But that doesn’t mean you have to cook apples every time from scratch.
-Simply prepare a lot of them and preserve in jars, so they’re always ready when you are.
+Simply cook a lot of them in one go – and then preserve them in jars.
+That way they’re always ready when you are.

 You could try using a store-bought canned apples, but that way you can’t control the quality and who knows how much excessive sugar and additives are packed in there (sorry, I’m distrustful when it comes to these sort of products)

-Why Is My Apple Pie So Juicy?
+Why Is My Apple Pie So Watery?
 And How Can I Make The Filling Thicker?

 I’m not a fan of thickeners, so I won’t advise you to use one.
 Perhaps you’ve picked an extra juicy kind of apple?
 Or these apples need a tad more cooking time?